Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 # Setting Up a Google Cloud VM with VSCode

-This guide will show you how to create a powerful remote development environment using a Google Cloud Virtual Machine (VM) and Visual Studio Code (VSCode).
+This guide will show you how to setup your own personal Cloud-based server for conducting applied economics research.
+We will first confugure our Cloud-based server using the Google Cloud Virtual Machine (VM) and Visual Studio Code (VSCode).
 You'll be able to leverage the VM's resources – like additional processing power and memory – for your coding projects while working within your VSCode setup.

 ---